-Azure operational security refers to the services, controls, and features available to users for protecting their data, applications, and other assets in Microsoft Azure.
-It's a framework that incorporates the knowledge gained through a variety of capabilities that are unique to Microsoft.
+Azure operational security refers to the services, controls, and features available to users to protect their data, applications, and other assets in Microsoft Azure.
+It's a framework that incorporates the knowledge gained through various capabilities unique to Microsoft.
 These capabilities include the Microsoft Security Development Lifecycle (SDL), the Microsoft Security Response Center program, and deep awareness of the cybersecurity threat landscape.

 Azure management services

-Microsoft Azure Monitor logs is a cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.
+Microsoft Azure Monitor Logs is a cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.
 Its core functionality is provided by the following services that run in Azure.
 Azure includes multiple services that help you manage and protect your on-premises and cloud infrastructure.
-Each service provides a specific management function.
+Each service offers a specific management function.
 You can combine services to achieve different management scenarios.

 Azure Monitor

-Azure Monitor collects data from managed sources into central data stores.
-This data can include events, performance data, or custom data provided through the API.
+Azure Monitor collects and stores data from managed sources in central data stores.
+This data can include events, performance, or custom data provided through the API.
 After the data is collected, it's available for alerting, analysis, and export.

-You can consolidate data from a variety of sources and combine data from your Azure services with your existing on-premises environment.
-Azure Monitor logs also clearly separates the collection of the data from the action taken on that data, so that all actions are available to all kinds of data.
+You can consolidate data from various sources and combine data from your Azure services with your existing on-premises environment.
+Azure Monitor logs also clearly separate the collection of the data from the action taken on that data so that all actions are available to all kinds of data.

 Automation

-Azure Automation provides a way for you to automate the manual, long-running, error-prone, and frequently repeated tasks that are commonly performed in a cloud and enterprise environment.
+Azure Automation allows you to automate the manual, long-running, error-prone, and frequently repeated tasks commonly performed in a cloud and enterprise environment.
 It saves time and increases the reliability of administrative tasks.
 It even schedules these tasks to be automatically performed at regular intervals.
 You can automate processes by using runbooks or automate configuration management by using Desired State Configuration.

 Backup